creativenucleus/jamuary-2025-www/content/blog/0-prelude.md

 	end
 end
 ```
-(Save something like this as `fft-test.tic` for next time?)
+(Save something like this as `fft-test.tic` for next time you need it)

-Maybe bang on some [h0ffman](https://soundcloud.com/h0ffman) to check you get the visual feedback?
+Perhaps bang on some [h0ffman](https://soundcloud.com/h0ffman) to check you get the visual feedback?

 ![Some bouncing FFT levels](/image/fft-levels.gif)

-If everything has gone well then you'll be set - the stream will launch on Twitch and you can Jam.
-Note that the stream will be running slightly behind, so there may be 10 or 20 seconds lag between changes and updates on the stream.
+If everything has gone well then you'll be set - the stream will shortly be launched on Twitch and you can Jam.
+Note that the stream will be running slightly behind, so there may be 10 or 20 seconds lag between your code changes and updates on the stream.
 This is disconcerting but you'll get used to it.

 You may also find occasional issues.
-Some of the time, I'll run code and it'll show an error on the server.
+Some of the time I'll run code and it'll show an error on the server.
 Re-running fixes it.

 Virtual Bob Ross wishes you many happy little accidents!